baburciu/netbox-ansible/netbox-backup-GitLab CI/README.md

   token_obtained_at = 2023-01-04T08:39:11Z
   token_expires_at = 0001-01-01T00:00:00Z
   executor = "docker"
-  environment = ["HTTPS_PROXY=http://1.2.3.4:3128", "HTTP_PROXY=http://1.2.3.4:3128", "NO_PROXY=172.17.0.0/16"]    # will inject env vars to DinD containers, otherwise missing since ~/.docker/config.json is only for Docker Client to pass proxy information to containers, while DinD are created by GitLab .gitlab-ci.yml pre_clone_script = "git config --global http.proxy $HTTP_PROXY; git config --global https.proxy $HTTPS_PROXY"    # have DinD containers run git commands behind proxy
+  environment = ["HTTPS_PROXY=http://1.2.3.4:3128", "HTTP_PROXY=http://1.2.3.4:3128", "NO_PROXY=172.17.0.0/16, docker"]    # will inject env vars to DinD containers, otherwise missing since ~/.docker/config.json is only for Docker Client to pass proxy information to containers, while DinD are created by GitLab .gitlab-ci.yml. the "docker is needed" because "kind create cluster" would sent a request to the URL http://docker:2375/v1.24/containers/ and this one matches the proxy, if not present in no_proxy pre_clone_script = "git config --global http.proxy $HTTP_PROXY; git config --global https.proxy $HTTPS_PROXY"    # have DinD containers run git commands behind proxy
   [runners.custom_build_dir]
   [runners.cache]